One of the highest honors Michael has as your U.S. Senator is to nominate Coloradans to a United States Service Academy.

 - Commitment to community and country

-Absolutely.
+Yes, absolutely.
 In order to accept a Congressional nomination to any academy you must have a completed application on file with the corresponding academy.
 You may receive a nomination to an academy other than your first choice.
-A completed pre-candidate file at that academy enhances your chances of being offered an appointment.
+If you are interested in the opportunity, a completed application to that academy enhances your chances of being offered an appointment.

 No. Admission to the U.S. Coast Guard Academy does not require a Congressional nomination.
-You can apply through their website: http://www.cga.edu/admissions.aspx?id=59
+You can apply through their website here.

 You may also qualify for a nomination through the following offices:

-- Vice President Joseph Biden, who nominates five individuals to each academy from across the United States per year;
+- Vice President Biden [apply here], who nominates five individuals to each academy from across the United States per year;

-No. The academies will receive a list of Congressional nominees from each state.
+No. The academies will receive a list of nominees from each Senator and Congressional office.
 The academy to which you were nominated will select nominees from those lists and offer appointments.
 If selected, you will receive an offer of admission (an appointment) directly from the academy.

 An appointment to a Service Academy includes four years at an academy followed with five years of active duty service.